 Adding fuel to the fire, it was rumored that Tunstall had been murdered on the orders of James Dolan and Lawrence Murphy

 On March 6, 1878, the Regulators tracked Morton in the countryside near the Rio Peñasco.
-After a five mile running gunfight, Morton surrendered on the condition that his fellow deputy sheriff, Frank Baker, would be returned alive to Lincoln.
-However, on the third day of the journey back to Lincoln, on March 9th, Billy and another Regulator killed the prisoners, along with one of their fellow Regulators that had tried to stop them.
+After a five-mile running gunfight, Morton surrendered on the condition that his fellow deputy sheriff, Frank Baker, would be returned alive to Lincoln.
+However, on the third day of the journey back to Lincoln, March 9th, Billy and another Regulator killed the prisoners, along with one of the fellow Regulators that had tried to stop them.

 Three weeks later Billy and several other Regulators holed up in Tunstall’s store while Sheriff William Brady was searching for the killers of his deputies.
 They ambushed the sheriff and his men on April 1, 1878, killing Sheriff Brady and mortally wounding one of his deputies.

 On July 19, 1878, McSween and his supporters, including Billy the Kid, were besieged by the new Sheriff, George Peppin, and a group of his men.
 McSween’s house was set on fire and several people were shot dead as they came out of the house, including an unarmed Alexander McSween.